Salarkhan-9/Glassmorphism-Card/README.md

 # Glassmorphism-Card
-Used HTML and CSS - Use Vanilla tilts effect ( JS )
+Used Vanilla tilts effect ( JS )  , HTML and CSS